dev-mansonthomas/RedQuest/README.md

 ### Test server:

 * Run `ng build --configuration test` to prepare the server with *test* environment settings.
-* Then run `ng serve --configuration test` for a text server.
+* Then run `ng serve --configuration test` for a test server.

 ### Production server:
 ```diff